ssciwr/QuantumGrav/QuantumGravPy/docs/hparam_tuning.md

 Here, the first value of `norm_args` in the first layer is set to `"model.gcn_net[0].out_dim"`, which points to the `out_dim` of the first element in `model` -> `gcn_net`.
 The same approach is used for the `in_dim` of the second layer.

-To use this mapping, users must understand the search space file’s structure and ensure the dependency mapping file follows it exactly.
+To use this mapping, users must understand the search space file's structure and ensure the dependency mapping file follows it exactly.

 Full example of dependency mapping file for the above search space file: